Imran Khan refuses to appoint who manages his social media accounts, says: "They would be kidnapped" - ExBulletin

 Khan, who has been in prison since August 2023, made these comments during a cyber-crime team investigation on the Adiala prison, said people familiar with Geo News.

-A special team of three members of the National Cyber Crime Investigation Agency (NCCIA) managed, according to sources, by the additional director Ayaz Khan, as well as two sub-games, namely if Muneeb Zafar and if Muhammad Wasem Khan, visited the Adiala prison to question the founder of the PTI on the posts and the operation of his social media and social media accounts.
+A special team of three members of the National Cyber Crime Investigation Agency (NCCIA) led, according to sources, by additional director Ayaz Khan, as well as two sub-games, namely if Muneeb Zafar and if Muhammad Wasem Khan, visited the Adiala prison to question the founder of the PTI on posts and the functioning of his social accounts.

 When the investigators pressed Khan, he became agitated, at some point, trying to leave the room.
 He accused the principal investigator of personal biases, saying that the additional director had filed a figure and cases of false account against him in the past.